Former staff and inmates of Holloway Prison are sharing their memories of the jail in a series of oral histories, films, and workshops.

 Effects of Holloway closure

-It is also hoped the project will help raise awareness of those affected by the closure of the prison.
+The project will help raise awareness of those affected by the closure of the prison.
 A number of campaign groups are calling for the redeveloped site to be partly occupied by social and affordable housing, communal space, and a women’s centre.
 The groups have the support of Labour leader Jeremy Corbyn.
-The bidding process for the site is now closed and the sale is expected to raise up to £70m for the Ministry of Justice.
+The Ministry of Justice has closed the bidding process and the sale is could raise up to £70m.